Gladwrap1205/wace/resources/README.md

 Not all subjects are as popular as each other, nor are there as many resources available.
 Collecting papers is a neverending process, we're never going to be able to sufficient resources for everyone, but unfortunately that's just the nature of things.

 ### I have something to contribute
-Feel free to send it to the server or fork this repo!
-There'll be a contributor guide uploaded soon.
+Feel free to contribute!
+If you're unsure how, check out [the contributing guide](https://github.com/wacedungeoner/wace/blob/main/resources/CONTRIBUTING.md).

 ### Why are there no past WACE papers?
 SCSA took down a past WACE paper archive, so I've tried to upload no WACE papers to this archive.
 However, [Ollie's archive](https://olliecheng.me/papers) is still available.
 Additionally you can use the official [SCSA past exam list](https://senior-secondary.scsa.wa.edu.au/further-resources/past-atar-course-exams), but this won't have as many exams as Ollie's archive.